ajbrennan/Predicting_European_Soccer_Matches/README.md

 This is the project I submitted for my senior capstone at Case Western Reserve University.
 I got all of the data from open sourced Fifa and soccer match data sets found on Kaggle.
 The entire project was done using R code and a little bit of Excel.

+You should be able to run the whole project in rStudio.
+Make sure you have the following packages installed (install.packages("Package Name")) in rStudio: dplyr, ggplot2, jtools, leaps, e1071.
+Run the Data_Cleaning.rmd code first and followed by Predicting_European_Soccer_Matches.rmd

 -------------------------

 Predicting_European_Soccer_Matches.pdf is the knitted final pdf report.
 It includes the background, methodology, and results of the project